YOUR STAND

 Any sale or supply of alcohol at the show must be agreed and licensed by the venue.
 Selling alcohol for consumption at the show is not permitted.
 Please note that there should be no consumption of alcohol during build up and breakdown.

-Catering: Host Olympia are the exclusive caterers for the venue and all food and drink must be ordered via them.
-Please note that concessions/corkage charges are incurred when providing your own beverages/food at the show including coffee machines, therefore should you be planning on bringing anything for your stand please contact our show events coordinators Aimee or Kate at info@host-olympia.london and they will be happy to advise and invoice for these.
-There is a stand ordering service available where beverages and food can be delivered to your stand https://host-olympia.london/events/packaging-innovations
+Catering: ExCeL London Hospitality are the exclusive caterers for the venue and all food and drink must be ordered via them.
+Please note that concessions/corkage charges are incurred when providing your own beverages/food at the show including coffee machines, therefore should you be planning on bringing anything for your stand please contact our show events coordinators.

 Distribution of promotional material & demos